libertymutual/herman-newrelic-broker/README.md

-# Herman RDS New Relic Broker
+# Herman New Relic Broker
 ---
 ## Objective
 This project is a Lambda that a part of the Herman ecosystem.